wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 and non-inclusive caches, since there is no maintenance of coherence for upper levels.
 The MESI L1 coherence protocol is implemented by class `MESIL1`, in file `MESI_L1.h/cc`.

+#### The General Coherence Handling Flow

+Before discussing different classes of coherence operations in details, we first summarize the general rule of coherence handling as follows:

+1. CPU-initiated requests are handled in a first-in-first-out manner, and requests on the same address are queued in the same MSHR register (recall that MSHR registers are maintained on a per-address basis) to avoid race conditions.
+In other words, the MSHR essentially serves as a serialization point for these requests.
+When CPU-initiated requests observe transient states, and/or outstanding requests in the MSHR register, the handler will allocate an MSHR entry, and wait for the previous requests to be handled.

-In the following text, we discuss the three major classes of operations, namely, CPU-initiated data requests, CPU-initiated flush requests, and external requests (i.e., fetches and invalidations), in separate sections.
+In the following text, we discuss the three major classes of operations, namely, CPU-initiated data requests, CPU-initiated flush requests, and external requests (i.e., downgrades and invalidations), in separate sections.
 Helper functions are covered when they are encountered for the first time.

 #### CPU-Initiated Data Requests